dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 command from your Cell (or Row or Column) shortcut menu.

-If the Change Case command doesn’t appear on your shortcut menu, the most
+If the Change Case command doesn't appear on your shortcut menu, the most

-likely reason is that you didn’t enable macros when you opened the change case.
+likely reason is that you didn't enable macros when you opened the change case.

 xlsm workbook.
 Close the workbook and then reopen it — and make sure that you